 Holi is the Indian festival of colors!

-the event is celebrated throughout India and symbolizing the triumph of good over evil, and the beginning of spring.
+Holi is the symbol of the triumph of good over evil and the beginning of spring.

 to celebrate Holi fully, you also must try some of the special food made specifically for this event.
 For example, the Gujiya or Papri Chaat.

 the best place to experience Holi in India is the Braj region between Delhi and Agra.

 This world-renowned event is held during the first full moon of the lunar year.

 this first full moon night is considered lucky to the Taiwanese, and it is celebrated in different ways across the country.

 expect thousands of beautiful glowing lanterns to get released into the night sky across the country to form a majestic and spectacular view.

 April: Songkran, Thailand

 Songkran is Thailand’s most famous festival and event which marks the beginning of the Thai new year.